alice-ac-22/WaterQuality/README.md

 # WaterQuality ML Project

 **Machine Learning models for predicting and analyzing global surface water quality (1940–2023)**
-This project uses the open-access dataset by *Karim et al. (2025)* to predict the **Canadian Council of Ministers of the Environment Water Quality Index (CCME WQI)** and explore further pollutant interrelationships.
+This project uses the open-access dataset by *Karim et al. (2025)* to predict the **Canadian Council of Ministers of the Environment (CCME) Values** and explore further pollutant interrelationships.

 ---